GHS 2019 Programs

 An Open House Invitation to Visit the Schoolcraft House

-An Open House is being held at the Schoolcraft House, 2299 Western Avenue, Guilderland, sponsored by the Guilderland Historical Society and the Guilderland Garden Club.
-It is scheduled for February 23rd 2-4 pm.
-Please join us us for tours of this historic 1840's Gothic Revival style house built by John L. Schoolcraft as a summer cottage in the community where he grew up.
+This historic 1840's Gothic Revival style house was built by John L. Schoolcraft as a summer cottage in the community where he grew up.
 He had achieved financial, political and social success in Albany and Washington, D.C. but never forgot his Guilderland connection.

-Historical society members will be on hand to answer your questions about John Schoolcraft and his house, while Garden Club members will describe their garden planning with the Town to improve the outside landscaping.
-Refreshments will be served.
-Stop by for 10 minutes or 2 hours.
-We would love to have you.
+Historical society members were on hand to answer questions about John Schoolcraft and his house, while Garden Club members described their garden planning with the Town to improve the outside landscaping.

 In case of inclement weather, check our website www.guilderlandhistoricalsociety.org for possible cancellation.
 For more information call 518-861-8582.